openwebdocs/owd-website/pages/content/posts/tpac-sevilla.md

 - [Interop project](https://www.w3.org/2023/09/13-interop-minutes.html), chaired by James Graham (Mozilla).
 - [Beyond Interop](https://www.w3.org/2023/09/13-beyond-interop-minutes.html), chaired by Kadir Topal (Google).
 - [WebDX research and spec development](https://www.w3.org/2023/09/13-webdx-minutes.html), chaired by François Daoust (W3C).
-- [Secure the Web Forward](https://www.w3.org/2023/09/13-secure-the-web-minutes.html), chaired by Daniel Appelquist (Synk).
+- [Secure the Web Forward](https://www.w3.org/2023/09/13-secure-the-web-minutes.html), chaired by Daniel Appelquist (Snyk).

 Open Web Docs will be collaborating with the WebDX group a lot more going forward.
 Documentation is a major aspect of Developer Experience!
 As such, the research and work this community group is doing is very relevant to OWD's mission.
 As part of the goal of improving developer experience through better documentation, I met with Daniel Beck and Kadir Topal (Google) to discuss the next steps for the OWD project ["Grouping web features"](https://github.com/openwebdocs/project/issues/169).
 Daniel also made a [video about web features](https://www.w3.org/2023/09/TPAC/demos/web-features.html).